This article shows how to send a document for e-Signing using the Adobe Sign integration of DocumentsCorePack.

 Step 1: Create document via DCP Dialog

 First, open your Dynamics 365 and search the entity you want to create a document for – in this example Work Order.
-Next, please hit the [CREATE DOCUMENT]-button which opens the DocumentsCorePack Dialog as you can see below.
+Next, please hit the [CREATE DOCUMENT]-button which opens the DocumentsCorePack Dialog as you can see below and select the template you want to execute.

 Step 2: Define how your document should be executed

 Please note: The recipient should be the person (the host – explained at the beginning) who is required to be with the signer in order to sign the document.
-Click on [Next] to continue.
+Click on [Next]- button to continue.

 Step 3: Check your document before you forward it to Adobe Sign

-This opens a preview of your document.
+A preview of your document is shown.
 As you can see, there are two Adobe Sign text tags: one for the initials and one at the bottom of your document for the signature (highlighted in yellow).

 If your document is fine, please click [Finish] to attach the document as Adobe Sign mail.